natemac/ParrotOrganizer/README.md

 - **GPU Indicators** - Visual indicators for Nvidia/AMD/Intel compatibility
 - **Subscription Badges** - See which games require Patreon subscription
 - **Game Details Modal** - View full game information, metadata, and known issues
+- **Dynamic Clear Filters** - Sleek button with gradient styling, only visible when needed
+- **Network Access** - Server can be accessed from other devices on local network or Tailscale

 ### ⚙️ Convenience Features
 - **Auto-Scan on Startup** - Automatically scans for new games when launched